David Truman – Private Client Partner

 - Revisit this plan throughout your lifetime, to update for changes in circumstances.

-Please contact a member of the Private Client team to arrange a no-obligation initial consultation or to speak to a partner or for more information about the estate planning and inheritance tax planning services we offer please contact one of the Menzies LLP offices or complete our online contact form.
+To speak to a partner or for more information about the private client services we offer to individuals, please contact one of the Menzies LLP offices or complete our contact form below.